brightwrite/brightwrite-php-sdk/docs/Api/PartnerApi.md

 # **brightwriteControllerQuoteConversionAction**
 > brightwriteControllerQuoteConversionAction($conversion)

-Pricing request for car rental business.
+Pricing request for car rental business

-Takes in information about quote conversions.
+Takes in information about insurance quote conversion along with some other info

 ### Example
 ```php